-As our TBE students approach Bar and Bat Mitzvah, we increase and enlarge their engagement at TBE.
-Our sixth graders (and their parents!) participate in monthly programs at Beth-El, including our incredible retreat.
+As our TBE students approach bar and bat mitzvah, we increase and enlarge their engagement at TBE.
+Our sixth graders (and their parents) participate in monthly programs at Beth-El, including our meaningful annual retreat.
 The curriculum is designed to help students and their families focus on the powerful life event awaiting them.
-Seventh graders are taught by Cantor Adam, Rabbi Meir, Rabbi Tara and David Woolfe at TBE.
-The program develops prayer skills and comfort leading on the bimah.
+Seventh graders are taught by TBE clergy.
+The program develops a student’s prayer skills and increases his/her confidence in leading on the bimah.
 We also wrestle with the challenging issues of identity, so important at this point in our students’ lives.

 Through action and advocacy, our teens learn to change the world.
 We encourage them to participate in the Religious Action Center of Reform Judaism (RAC), either virtually due to the pandemic or by visiting elected representatives in Washington, DC.

-We stress the importance of continuing their learning post-Bar/Bat Mitzvah.
+We stress the importance of continuing learning post bar and bat mitzvah.
 Confirmation, at the conclusion of 10th grade, and Graduation celebrate our teens as they transition to adulthood.